FujiNetWIFI/fujinet-firmware/README.md

 -------------------------------------------------

 ## ATARI
-FujiNet currently provides the following devices for the Atari 8-bit system.
-Variations of these features are available on other platforms:
+FujiNet currently provides the following devices for the Atari 8-bit system:

 * D: for disk emulation, allowing disk images to be read or written to on SD cards or TNFS servers over the local network or Internet.
 * P: for printing emulation, providing printer emulation for various types of popular printers, including Atari-branded, Epson, and other alternatives.